Paternity Lawyers in Massachusetts

 - Women can file petitions for child support

 - Legal fathers can file petitions for parenting plans or custody

 - Both parents can work together to make important decisions about the child’s future

-- The child or children can benefit from knowing both their parents, which can help build self-esteem, confidence and a sense of identity.
+- Children benefit from knowing both parents, which can build self-esteem, confidence, and a sense of identity.

-- The child or children can get to know their paternal grandparents and other family members on their biological father’s side.
+- Children can get to know their paternal grandparents and family members on their biological father’s side.

-- Fathers get the benefit of enjoying fatherhood, regardless of whether or not they live with or are amicable with the child’s mother.
+- Fathers get the benefit of enjoying fatherhood, regardless of the relationship with the child's mother.

 Contacting Our Massachusetts Family Lawyers